bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

 *Note: In order to ensure that your model fits, make a rectangular block of the size you're aiming for and put it into the cura software.
 Although the advertised dimensions of the 3D printing area is 223mm by 223mm, the software is likely to reject something close to this size.

 Another reason that you may want to split the model is to make a certain section hot-swappable.
-In this case, you should know already where you would like to split your model. ***POSSIBLE CONTINUATION HERE (DIFFERENT BRANCH)***
+In this case, you should know already where you would like to split your model.

 *I need to split up my model because it's too big.
 Where do I cut?*